metaverse-systems/libpkce/README-CONFIG.md

 - The configuration file cannot be found or read
 - Required fields (`tenant_id`, `client_id`) are missing
 - The JSON format is invalid
-- The `login_url` template contains invalid placeholders
+- The `login_url` or `token_url` templates contain invalid placeholders
 - Network errors occur during token exchange
+- Token exchange fails due to invalid credentials or expired authorization codes